4 Key Accounting Trends to Look for in 2017

 Companies will need more data, which means more IT, internal controls, and more people in an industry that’s already faced cutbacks.

-The proposal, which was issued last September, is expected to most affect traditional life insurance companies that issue long-term care policies and disability income, sell participating contracts, and sell products with market risk benefits, such as variable universal life and variable annuities, the report states.
+The proposal, which was issued last September, is expected to affect traditional life insurance companies that issue long-term care policies and disability income; also affected are companies selling participating contracts and products that contain market risk benefits, such as variable universal life and annuities.

 Trouble spots include financial reporting projecting 30 years outward; how companies account for market risk benefits, like variable annuities; and disclosures.